hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/01-getting-started.md

 ```
 It should print `u0`, the value of the `nb-of-voters` variable.

-Let's define a public "vote" function that will simply increment the number of voters every time it's called.
+Define a public "vote" function that will simply increment the number of voters every time it's called.
 Add it at the end of the file.

 ```clarity
 (define-public (vote)